Category: Building Idaho’s Future and CDA Lake – Projects

 Purpose

-The purpose of this project is to manage stormwater at the Kellogg Joint School District #391 24-acre middle school and administrative annex campus.
-The project involves re-grading solid surfaces of parking lots and access roads, removing parking islands, adding bioswales, and replacing some hard surfaces with pervious pavement options.
+This project managed stormwater at the Kellogg Joint School District 391, including a 24-acre middle school and administrative annex campus.
+The project involved regrading solid surfaces of parking lots and access roads, removing parking islands, adding bioswales, and replacing some hard surfaces with pervious pavement options.

-These improvements are expected to treat up to 90% of the stormwater entering the school campus and reduce phosphorus loads into the South Fork Coeur d’Alene River.
-Construction will be completed during the summer of 2024.
+These stormwater improvements are expected to treat up to 90% of the stormwater entering the school campus and reduce phosphorus loads into the South Fork Coeur d’Alene River.
+Construction was completed during summer 2024.

 Funding

-This project was awarded $745,000 from Governor Little’s Leading Idaho initiative.
+This project received $745,000 from Governor Little’s Leading Idaho initiative.

 Outcome